 3. Compare Lenders

-- Public banks → secured loans.
+- Public banks: best for secured loans.

 4. Prepare Documentation